programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 #### Installation of MySQL Community Server
 Here are the MySQL Installation instructions:  https://dev.mysql.com/doc/workbench/en/wb-installing.html

-Below are tips on the installation:
+Below are tips on the installation for the PC and Mac:

 ##### Installation tips for a PC: